exflickr/flamework/README.md

 * <a href="https://github.com/straup/flamework-invitecodes">flamework-invitecodes</a> - Generate invite codes
 * <a href="https://github.com/iamcal/flamework-useragent">flamework-useragent</a> - Parse useragent strings
 * <a href="https://github.com/iamcal/flamework-JSON">flamework-JSON</a> - Parse invalid JSON
+* <a href="https://github.com/micahwalter/flamework-sendgrid">flamework-sendgrid</a> - Use the SendGrid SMTP Service

 <a href="https://github.com/straup/">Aaron</a> has created several starter configurations for using delegated auth: